-Since the initial pandemic shock in March CAD/INR has risen around 30 percent, welcome news for Indian expat workers, who represent one of the largest groups remitting money from Canada.
+Since the initial pandemic shock in March last year CAD/INR has risen around 30 percent, welcome news for Indian expat workers, who represent one of the largest groups remitting money from Canada.

 Unlike Latin American countries, which continue to benefit from a U.S. recovery, Asian countries are vulnerable to economic austerity in Saudi Arabia and elsewhere in the Middle East due to the drop in demand for Oil during the Covid pandemic.
 More than 60% of remittances to India, Bangladesh and Pakistan come from Gulf countries.